Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Atiyah-Hirzebruch spectral sequence

-It is of importance that an SPT$^2$ phase over a disc inside a $2$-cell created by $d^1_{2,-2}$ should have no flux inside the disc.
-Otherwise, an SPT$^2$ phase with a flux may have an anomalous edge state localized at the flux, which breaks the anomaly free condition of $d^1_{2,-2}$.
+It is important that an SPT$^2$ phase over a disc inside a $2$-cell created by $d^1_{2,-2}$ should have no flux inside the disc.
+Otherwise, an SPT$^2$ phase with a flux may have an anomalous edge state localized at the flux, which breaks the anomaly-free condition of $d^1_{2,-2}$.

 \item {\it $d^1_{1,-2}$: ``SPT$^2$ phases on 1-cells" $\to$ ``SPT$^2$ phases on 0-cells"}